 This course is designed to assist students in obtaining the knowledge and skills necessary to successfully achieve their educational goals and effectively manage life challenges and transitions.
-The course explores the key areas of effective college study techniques, motivation, decision-making, goal-setting, interpersonal communication, critical thinking, and time management skills; personal budgeting, maintaining a healthy lifestyle, and effective management of social and personal issues/responsibilities confronting students.
-In addition, students learn to develop strategies to make meaningful choices affecting educational, career and personal lifestyle changes.
+Topics such as motivation and attitudes, time management, decision-making processes, goal-setting, critical thinking skills, study skills and interpersonal communication will be explored.
+Students will evaluate their own skills and behaviors in relation to these topics and learn strategies to make meaningful choices about their education, career and personal goals.